The Top 5 Evergreen Plants for Shade

 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 Many plants require full sunlight to blossom and reach their full potential.
-However, there are various plants out there at thrive in full and partial shade as well.
-Look no further if you’re looking for plants that can survive and thrive in the shade.
-Let’s explore the top five evergreen plants for shade.
+However, various kinds thrive in full and partial shade.
+Look no further if you’re looking for greeneries that can flourish even with minimal natural light.
+Make a space in the shady patches of your landscape for these beauties and add visual interest to your home throughout the year.
+Here’s your list of evergreen plants.

 1. English Ivy